mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 So, “the principle” – the dharma – “of One Mind has two aspects...”

-> One is the aspect of Mind in terms of the Absolute ...
+> One is the aspect of Mind in terms of the Absolute, ...

 So-called *truth*...